 The Florida Journal of Educational Research (FJER) is the flagship publication of the Florida Educational Research Association (FERA), a grassroots professional association in existence for more than a half century.
-The basic purpose of FJER is to facilitate scholarly communication among educators and researchers in Florida and beyond.
-Although the Journal is the primary publication of FERA, manuscripts submitted by both members and nonmembers of the Association will be considered for publication.
+The purpose of FJER is to facilitate scholarly communication among educators and researchers in Florida and beyond.
+Although the Journal is the primary publication of FERA, manuscripts submitted by both members and nonmembers of the Association are considered for publication.
 Articles for consideration do not have to originate in the state of Florida.

 Types of Studies